Polyhedral distortions and unusual magnetic order in spinel FeMn$_{2}$O$_{4}$

-With further decreasing the temperature to $T_{N2}$, the important energy terms are the AFM interactions within the B-site moments in the pyrochlore lattice, which come into play and induce the spin canting.
-The spin canting transition at $T_{N2}$ only induces modifications on the O-B-O bond angles by suppressing two low O-B-O angles in the octahedron and enlarging two high O-B-O angles without affecting the bond lengths of tetrahedron or octahedron or lattice constants.
-In Mn$_{3}$O$_{4}$\cite{Chung2008}, MnV$_{2}$O$_{4}$\cite{Chung2008} and FeV$_{2}$O$_{4}$\cite{MacDougall2014}, two magnetic interactions within the pyrochlore lattice were found to be important: $J_{BB}$ in the $a_{T}b_{T}$ plane and $J_{BB'}$ out of the $a_{T}b_{T}$ plane as illustrated in Fig.~\ref{fig:8}(f-h). $J_{BB'}$ is very weak in Mn$_{3}$O$_{4}$ and FeV$_{2}$O$_{4}$ due to the $c$-axis elongation of the BO$_{6}$ octahedra, but is large and comparable to $J_{BB}$ in MnV$_{2}$O$_{4}$ related to the compressed BO$_{6}$ octahedra along the $c$ axis.
+Below $T_{N2}$, the important energy terms are the AFM interactions within the B-site moments in the pyrochlore lattice with geometrical frustration, which come into play and induces spin canting.
+Note that the A-site diamond lattice is not geometrically frustrated in FeV$_{2}$O$_{4}$ leading to the collinear moments at the A site.
+Spin canting transition induces modifications on the O-B-O bond angles by reducing two low O-B-O angles and enlarging other two high O-B-O angles in the octahedron, without significant changes in the the lattice constants and distortion parameters of tetrahedron/octahedron, revealing a distinct magnetoelastic coupling we label II.
+In Mn$_{3}$O$_{4}$\cite{Chung2008}, MnV$_{2}$O$_{4}$\cite{Chung2008}, and FeV$_{2}$O$_{4}$\cite{MacDougall2014}, two magnetic interactions within the pyrochlore lattice were found to be important: $J_{BB}$ in the $a_{T}b_{T}$ plane and $J_{BB'}$ out of the $a_{T}b_{T}$ plane as illustrated in Fig.~\ref{fig:9}(f-h). $J_{BB'}$ is weak in Mn$_{3}$O$_{4}$ and FeV$_{2}$O$_{4}$ due to the $c$-axis elongation of the BO$_{6}$ octahedra, but is strong and comparable to $J_{BB}$ in MnV$_{2}$O$_{4}$ due to the compressed BO$_{6}$ octahedra along the $c$ axis.
 The unique feature in the NCFI order of FeMn$_{2}$O$_{4}$ is that only the B2-site spins are canted while the B1-site moment direction remains unchanged.
-This suggests that besides $J_{BB'}$ out of the $a_{T}b_{T}$ plane, there are probably two types of $J_{BB}$ in the $a_{T}b_{T}$ plane, i.e., weak $J_{B1B1}$ and strong $J_{B2B2}$, as illustrated in Fig.~\ref{fig:8}(e).
+This suggests that besides $J_{BB'}$ out of the $a_{T}b_{T}$ plane, there are probably two types of $J_{BB}$ in the $a_{T}b_{T}$ plane, i.e., weak $J_{B1B1}$ and strong $J_{B2B2}$, as illustrated in Fig.~\ref{fig:9}(e).
 The competition of strong AFM $J_{B2B2}$ and AFM $J_{AB}$ induces a spin canting in the B2 site.
-But a small $J_{B1B1}$ cannot drive a spin canting within B1 sublattice.
+But a small $J_{B1B1}$ cannot drive a spin canting within the B1 sublattice.
 Due to the $c$-axis elongation of BO$_{6}$ octahedra, $J_{B1B2}$ should be weak as overlapping of the neighboring orbitals of (Fe$^{3+}$/Mn$^{3+}$)$_{B}$ spins is expected to be weak.
-Further theoretical calculations and the inelastic neutron scattering experiments are required to obtain the quantitative magnetic exchange couplings and to explore the microscopic origin of different magnetic interactions $J_{B1B1}$ and $J_{B2B2}$ in this compound.
+Our data suggest a somewhat complex hierarchy of magnetic exchange couplings in FeMn$_{2}$O$_{4}$.
+Further theoretical calculations and inelastic neutron scattering experiments are required to provide a quantitative measure of the magnetic exchange couplings and to explore the microscopic origin of the magnetic exchange constants such as different $J_{B1B1}$ and $J_{B2B2}$ in this compound.